Rania345/alx-low_level_programming/README.md

 ### support:
-If you like how I present and document my work follow me and do me a favor of giving a **Star** to my repos
+If you like how I present and document my work follow me and do me a favor of giving a **Star** to my repos.